Housing Benefit - Backdated Claims

 If we can backdate your claim, the most we can go back is 3 months before you made your claim.

-We can sometimes backdate your housing benefit for up to 6 months, but you MUST have a good reason for not having claimed sooner.
+We can sometimes backdate your housing benefit for up to 6 months until 31st March 2016.
+From 1st April this will change to 1 month, but you MUST have a good reason for not having claimed sooner.
 Please see below for how to ask us for a backdate.

 How to ask for a backdate

 If you haven’t made your housing benefit claim on time, you can write to us using this form and ask us to consider backdating.
 Backdate Request Form

 You will need to give us the following information:

 - the date you want your housing benefit to start

 - details of your income, benefits, savings and rent for the period of the backdate – we will need to see original evidence of this, we cannot accept photocopies

 - details of who was in your household during the period of the backdate

 You MUST tell us why you didn’t claim sooner.
 You will have to show a good reason for not claiming earlier.
 You will need to show that you a good reason throughout the whole backdate period, although it does not need to be the same reason throughout.